Hundreds flee and homes burn as powerful winds feed wildfires in Southern California

 The erratic winds grounded fixed-wing aircraft because of “very dangerous” conditions caused by gusts topping 61 mph (98 kph), said weather service meteorologist Bryan Lewis.
 He said pilots could encounter turbulence capable of bringing a plane down, as well limited visibility from the smoke.
 Water-dropping helicopters were still flying.

-Aerial footage from KTLA-TV showed at least 20 houses in flames across several Camarillo neighborhoods as embers were whipped from home to home.
+Aerial footage from local television networks showed dozens of homes in flames across several neighborhoods as embers were whipped from home to home.
 Other footage captured horses trotting alongside evacuating vehicles and golf carts.

-Andrew Dowd, a county fire spokesperson, said he did not have details of how many structures had been damaged.
+Andrew Dowd, a Ventura County fire spokesperson, said he did not have details of how many structures had been damaged.

-“We know that there have been a number of structures impacted,” he told The Associated Press.
-“It’s a very unfortunate day.”

 Gus Garcia, who owns a ranch south of the fire, said he's waiting to see whether conditions will change to decide if he should evacuate his horses and cattle.
 Around 12:30 p.m., his animals were still safe and he was trying to stay out of the way as others got their livestock out.